scrapoxy/scrapoxy/packages/website/integration/api-reference.md

 [
     {
         "url": "<url of the source>",
-        "delay": "<delay between two fetches of the source>" },
+        "delay": "<delay in ms between 2 fetches of the source>" },
     ...
 ]